-When you visit to a webpage or the homepage of a website, instead of loading the page, you receive an error that reads This site is not secure – Error code: DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID in Windows 10 on Microsoft Edge, Internet Explorer 11, Google Chrome or Mozilla Firefox.
-Here’s some simple explanations to the error and what you can do to get rid of it.
+When you visit a webpage or the homepage of a website, instead of loading the page, you receive an error that reads This site is not secure – Error code: DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID in Microsoft Edge, Internet Explorer, Google Chrome, or Mozilla Firefox on Windows 11 or Windows 10.
+This guide explains what the error indicates and what you can do to get rid of it.

-If you are particularly getting DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID error code in Windows 10, it could mean a few things.
+If you are particularly getting the DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID error code in Windows 11/10, it could mean a few things:

 - The website’s certificate cannot be recognized by your browser.